-How are SBA 504 Loan Rates Calculated?
+How are SBA 504 loan rates calculated?

-SBA CDC/504 Loan Rates
+SBA CDC/504 loan rates

-*As of July 2020
+As of November 2021

 Since these loans are backed by commercial real estate, interest rates will typically be on the lower end.
-Rates for 504 loans usually reflect the interest rate for five- and 10-year U.S. treasury bonds.
-Your actual rates may be slightly higher or lower.
+Rates for 504 loans usually reflect the interest rate for five- and 10-year U.S. treasury bonds; your actual rates may be slightly higher or lower.

-Fees for 504 Loans
+Fees for 504 loans

 NOTE: Calculating interest rates and fees for 504 loans is a complex process that relies on several factors.
 Any rates that you see CDCs sharing would be estimates of actual effective interest rates.